 Maybe we are not ready to run another marathon until we have forgotten the last one.
 Some people get depressed and frustrated because the progress up to the marathon race has been scheduled, followed and meant a lot in many months.

-We have developed habits and daily routines and suddenly we stand there and missing something?
+We have developed habits and daily routines and suddenly we stand there and miss something?
 Therefore, let’s go through some ways to improve your recovery process after running the marathon race.

-The intention is safely to resume the training in the weeks after, regain motivation again and set-up new running goals and remember after a marathon recovery you will very likely be stronger than ever before.
+The intention is to resume the training in the weeks after in a safe way, regain motivation again, set up new running goals.
+Remember after a marathon recovery you will very likely be stronger than ever before.
 If you have not completed a full marathon before, then you will know what you can expect in advance.